eabase/picocom/README.md

 Change into the source directory of picocom and say:

     make

+Picocom has one build-dependency if you want to build docs. `go-md2man` is needed to create the manpage.
+Once you installed it, say:

+    make doc

 This will be enough to compile picocom for most modern Unix-like systems.
 If you want, you can then strip the resulting binary like